gabrieledamone/staircase/docs/index.rst

 The goal of this project was to create a fully automated staircase-builder robot by applying code to a FRANKA Panda arm.
 The project was written in Python and ROS was used to interface with FRANKA.

-...was used..

-Future improvements to the project could include...

 Popular Links
 =============